 The Often-Overlooked Role of the Ankles and Calves

 Every step — especially on stairs — begins at the ankle.
-The calves help lift the body upward and control the descent.
+The calves help lift the body upward and control descent.

 Maintaining ankle motion and lower-leg engagement can quietly support steadier walking and smoother transitions on stairs.
+Simple heel raises or slow, supported stepping can help keep these muscles responsive.

 AARP: Staying Active and Mobile as You Age